Plum Crisp

 For the complete recipe and measurements, scroll to the recipe card at the bottom of this post.

-Step 1: Preheat the oven to 350°F and spray a 2-quart baking dish (such as an 8x8-inch pan) with non-stick cooking spray.
+Prepare: Preheat the oven to 350°F. Spray a 2-quart baking dish (8x8-inch pan) with non-stick cooking spray.

-Step 2: In a large mixing bowl, combine the chopped plums, flour, cinnamon, ground cardamom (if using), cane sugar, and lemon juice until just combined.
+Step 1: In a large bowl, combine the chopped plums, flour, cinnamon, cardamom, sugar, and lemon juice.
+Toss until just combined.

 Plum filling in a baking dish, part of a plum crisp recipe.

-Step 4: In a medium bowl, whisk together the rolled oats, flour, salt, brown sugar, and cinnamon until combined.
+Step 3: In a medium bowl, whisk together the oats, flour, salt, brown sugar, and cinnamon.

 A close up shot of dry plum crisp topping ingredients in a glass bowl.

-Step 7: Pour the crisp topping over the plums.
+Step 5: Sprinkle the crisp topping evenly over the plums.

 An overhead photo of a fully baked plum crisp in a white baking dish.